OpenEducationAnalytics/OpenEducationAnalytics/modules/Digital_Learning_Apps_and_Platforms/Clever/README.md

 # Clever Module

 [Clever](https://clever.com/) offers single sign-on access to their digital learning applications for K-12 students and teachers.
-This Clever module, developed by the [Fresno Unified School District](https://www.fresnounified.org/), provides application usage data for all the applications used by an education system that sign on through Clever.
+This Clever OEA module, developed by the [Fresno Unified School District](https://www.fresnounified.org/), provides application usage data for all the applications used by an education system that sign on through Clever.
 The data is retrieved through the [Participation Reports](https://support.clever.com/hc/s/articles/360049642311) which can be either manually downloaded or [automated SFTP delivery](https://support.clever.com/hc/s/articles/360049642311?language=en_US#ExportingReports).
 Clever Participation Reports data will allow education leaders to see which applications are being used for learning.

 ## Problem Statement